csc7/PP4_CI_WQCS/README.md

 - ### **Blog App**

-It can be found in the Blog page and allows users to send and consult issues they find in their daily activities, and find solutions for them.
+It can be found in the Blog page and allows users to send and consult issues they find in their daily activities and find solutions for them.

 *User Stories Addressed by this Feature: 8; 9; 10; 11; 12; 13; 14; 15; 16; 17; 27; 33 and 34.*

-*Please check "8.
+*Please check "11.
 Testing of User Stories" for more details.*
 <details>
     <summary>Check Image</summary>